A compactness theorem for Fueter sections: Introduction

 \begin{remark} If $I$ is parallel (which is very rarely the case, but holds, e.g., in the situation of \autoref{Ex_FueterMap} if $M = T^3$ equipped with a flat metric and the $v_i$ are parallel), then there are topological energy bounds; see \autoref{Rmk_LambdaClosedEnergyBound}.
-In this case Fueter sections are stationary harmonic sections and one can derive most of \autoref{Thm_A} from \cite{Lin1999}; cf.~Li--Tian \cite{Li1998}*{Section 4} and Chen--Li \cite{Chen2000}, who study triholomorphic/quaternionic maps between hyperkähler manifolds. \end{remark}
+In this case Fueter sections are stationary harmonic sections and one can derive most of \autoref{Thm_A} from \cite{Lin1999}; cf.~\citet[Section 4]{Li1998} and \citet{Chen2000}, who study triholomorphic/quaternionic maps between hyperkähler manifolds.
+More recently, very important progress in the study of triholomorphic maps was made by \citet{Bellettini2015}. \end{remark}